-The role of the CNMC' Directorate of Competition on these hearing is to present it proposal decision, and parties present their objections to the mentioned proposal.
-The CNMC' Council hears (CNMC' Directorate of Competition and parties), and makes questions if it considers necessary clarifying any aspect.
+The role of the CNMC' Competition Directorate on these hearing is to present its proposal decision, and parties present their objections to the mentioned proposal.
+The CNMC' Council hears (CNMC' Competition Directorate and parties) and makes questions if it considers necessary clarifying any aspect.